kannibalox/pyrosimple/docs/usage-rtcontrol.md

 See `rtcontrol --help` for a full list of actions.
 All action can be dry-run with the `-n`/`--dry-run` flag.
 Many of the more dangerous actions (e.g. `--cull`) will prompt before actually performing the action.
 However, if you wish to enable prompting for all action, the `-i`/`--interactive` will set that behavior for all commands.
 Alternatively, if you don't want any prompts at all (e.g. when running in a headless script), `--yes` will automatically confirm all prompts.

+When multiple actions are specified, rtcontrol will apply those actions to each item in sequence.

+### Executing commands

 ## Examples